A focus on your needs

 Jonathan trained at Newcastle University (2000–2007), including a year studying architecture at the Universitat Politècnica de Catalunya (UPC) in Barcelona.

 He received a first-class degree in architecture and was nominated for the Royal Institute of British Architects’ prestigious President’s Medal (read more about this project).
 He subsequently received his professional chartership from London Metropolitan University in 2008.

 From 2007 to 2014, Jonathan worked for Feilden Clegg Bradley Studios, one of the country’s leading architectural practices for design and sustainability.
-He worked on several high-profile and award-winning schemes, including
+He worked on several high-profile and award-winning schemes.

 In 2014, Jonathan collaborated with Mzuzu University in Malawi and the Richard Feilden Foundation on the design and construction of a prototype timber frame medical centre in northern Malawi, where he lived for a year.

-In his free time Jonathan likes to keep very active within his running club as well as moors walking, cycle touring, swimming, playing golf, yoga and meditation.
-Jonathan is also an active landscape gardener and when not working can be found building and growing vegetables on his allotment.
+In his free time Jonathan likes to keep very active within his running club as well as walking in the Peaks, cycle touring and swimming.
+Jonathan is also an active landscape gardener.

 Jessica completed her RIBA Part 1 architectural training at Nottingham Trent University (2006-2009).
 She assists across all aspects of projects inputting on the design, draughting and has keen eye for working at the technical stages of projects.
 Since graduating Jessica has worked as an architectural assistant at a number of high profile practices.
 In 2013 Jessica worked for a year in New Zealand on sustainability driven projects.
 In her free time Jessica likes, drawing, textile design and fabrication, walks in the countryside and caring for her toddler, who provides her with lots of laughter!